Studentship faqs

 CENTA funds studentships, rather than specific research projects.
 It therefore only makes offers to students who are top-ranked after the selection process.
 It is not the case, for example, that if nobody else applies to a project that you will automatically get a studentship for that project.
 Instead, all applicants to the CENTA programme itself are ranked against each other and the top-ranking students are awarded studentship to study the project to which they have applied.
 If more than one student applies to the same project only the highest ranked student based on the application form will be interviewed (unless any applicants are put forward through the preferred interview scheme, in which case more than one applicant to the project can be interviewed).
 They will then be shortlisted and a decision taken as to whether or not to award them a studentship based on their overall score and ranking.

-In any given year, we might receive up to 400 applications to the programme as whole; of this, we can only fund ~30 studentships.
+In any given year, we might receive up to 400+ applications to the programme as whole; of this, we can only fund ~30 studentships.
 Under UKRI rules, a maximum of 30% of these studentships can be awarded to International Students.
 CENTA can therefore be considered quite selective.

 However, if you want to do a PhD with CENTA, please do not self-reject by not applying to us at all!
-As the saying goes, you will miss 100% of the shots you never take.
+You will miss 100% of the shots you never take.
 We have many current PhD students who didn’t think they stood a chance of getting onto the programme, and yet they are here (and many have gone on to be very successful).
 Remember: you don’t necessarily need a First-Class degree, a Master’s degree, lots of publications already amassed, or a long list of scientific techniques on your CV to be considered a promising PhD candidate by CENTA.
 We also do not discriminate against applicants who wish to pursue, or would consider pursuing, careers outside of academia after their PhD.

 If your application to CENTA is successful, you are eligible for all of the following: